MORE INFORMATION ON Facebook

 I am committed to processing what both people in relationships want, including, if appropriate, managing breakups and establishing protocols for aftercare.

-Charitable organisations often have very long waiting lists, and an assessment process which means you might be required to reveal personal material to a counsellor before you can be assigned to the person with whom you will actually work.
+I have no waiting list, and an assessment process which means you might be required to reveal personal material to one counsellor before you can be assigned to another and my assessment process is mutual.

 Whatever you are conflicting about, usually repeatedly, it's likely in most relationships to be a symptom of deeper problems.